- Docs Home

 GROUP BY

-syntax.
+For convenience, MySQL "extends" the GROUP BY syntax to allow the SELECT clause to refer to non-aggregated fields not declared in the GROUP BY clause, that is, the NON-FULL GROUP BY syntax.
 In other databases, this is considered a syntax ERROR because it causes unstable result sets.

 For example, you have two tables:

-stores the student test scores.
+stu_infostores the student informationstu_scorestores the student test scores.

 Then you can write a SQL query statement like this: